Stoke Ash: All Saints Church

 The church of All Saints is visible across a field to the east of the A140.
 The bell openings of the 14th-century tower feature decorated tracery, while there is a later west window and a substantial stair turret rising on the south side.
 Flint pebbles are laid in courses on the north wall, and the round arches of the low, blocked nave door and priest's door in the chancel indicate that the church was originally built during the Norman period.

-The three-light nave window has decorated tracery, featuring four petals within a circle and mouchettes on either side.
+The three-light nave window has decorated tracery, with a design of four petals within a circle and mouchettes on either side.
 The east window is a 19th-century replacement, and there are tall, thin perpendicular windows on the south side.
 Flushwork diamond crosses are worked into two nave buttresses and may be consecration crosses, though their high placement is unusual.
 The late 15th-century brick porch has a niche above the outer arch, and there is a vestigial stoop by the inner door.
 The windows, in decorated style, were inserted when Richard Phipson carried out a major restoration in 1868.
-The Norman inner doorway is entirely plain, standing just 6 feet high and 3 feet 6 inches wide.
+The Norman inner doorway is plain, standing 6 feet high and 3 feet 6 inches wide.
 Phipson also stripped out the plaster ceilings to reveal a scissor-braced roof, with heavier arch braces in the chancel extending well down the walls.
 The benches were designed by Phipson, and the stools in the chancel incorporate fine medieval poppyheads.

 The tower arch is tall and narrow, and at its base stands the crown of a medieval bell, cast by the earliest known foundry in Bury St Edmunds between 1460 and 1480.
 The inscription on the bell reads "Credo in Deum Patrem Omni Potentem," which translates from Latin as "I believe in God, the Father Almighty."
 Over the south door hangs a dark set of Hanoverian royal arms, relabeled for William IV in 1836.
-They are painted on wooden boards and feature a pedimented top.
+They are painted on wooden boards and have a pedimented top.
 There is no longer a chancel arch or screen, but the stairs leading to the rood loft rise within the window embrasure on both sides.
-The early 17th-century pulpit nearby features blind arches in the panels and bird-beak motifs in the scrollwork, though the lower panels have been renewed.
+The early 17th-century pulpit nearby has blind arches in the panels and bird-beak motifs in the scrollwork, though the lower panels have been renewed.
 The small priest’s door is set within a much larger, later pointed arch, and in the north wall of the sanctuary, there is a large, plain recess.
 Its depth suggests it may have been an aumbry, though the chamfered edges indicate it likely did not have a door.

 The decalogue is painted on a 19th-century zinc plate on the east wall, alongside the piscina, which lacks its drain.
 In the adjacent window, there are fragments of 15th-century glass, including depictions of a single hand and a book.

 The register dates back to the year 1550.